daormar/debasher/doc/design_doc_resident.md

   named by the position of its first record (`<first pos>.log`).
 A new one starts with every incarnation and when the active one reaches a size limit;
   only whole segments that are not the active one are deleted.
-- **`processed_upto`**: the position of the item whose processing captured the node state.
-Everything up to it is reflected in the checkpoint's node state;
-  recovery replays what comes after it.
+- **capture position, `capture_pos`** (posición de captura): the position of the item during whose handling the node captured its state: a marker, or a command that opens a round, never a `DATA`.
+Every `DATA` before it is reflected in the checkpoint's node state; recovery replays what comes after it.
+It was called `processed_upto` until 2026-09-21: that name suggested that everything up to the position was completely processed, when the item at it is the one being handled at the capture.
 - **torn tail** (cola partida): an unterminated last line that a process killed in the middle of a write leaves in a file.
 It can happen at any record size (measured, see the input-log redesign).
 A record counts only if its line ends in a newline and parses as JSON, so a torn tail is ignored on replay, and no incarnation ever appends to an existing segment.
-- **replay** (reproducción): re-executing `process_data` on the `DATA` records after `processed_upto`, in log order, when a node starts.
+- **replay** (reproducción): re-executing `process_data` on the `DATA` records after `capture_pos`, in log order, when a node starts.
 It reads from disk and writes nothing to the log.
 Earlier text calls it "drain".
-- **prune** (poda): deleting what no retained checkpoint needs: the checkpoints beyond `CHECKPOINT_RETENTION` and, in the input log, the whole segments that end at or before the `processed_upto` of the oldest retained checkpoint.
+- **prune** (poda): deleting what no retained checkpoint needs: the checkpoints beyond `CHECKPOINT_RETENTION` and, in the input log, the whole segments that end at or before the `capture_pos` of the oldest retained checkpoint.
 - **sequence number, `seq`** (número de secuencia): the counter, per channel, that the sender puts in each `DATA` so that the receiver can drop a duplicate produced by a replay and detect a gap. `out_seq` (the counter of each output